zmwangx/metadata/README.md

 ### Nix

-On NixOS and any other Linux distro using Nix, `metadata` can be installed with Nix:
+On NixOS and any other Linux distro using Nix, `metadata` can be installed with Nix using the unstable channel:

 ```console
 $ # Install it to your local profile: